Morasiu/HelloWorldEnterpriseEdition/README.md

 * Fluent using
 * Event to hookup
 * Unit tests
-* Clound build witj Jarvis
+* Cloud build with Travis CI
 * Full documentation in XML
 * Multiple languages (English, Polish for now)
 * Design Patterns: